zibojia/COCOCO/README.md

 ### 2. Prepare the mask

-**You can obtain mask by GroundingDINO+Track-Anything, or draw masks by yourselves.**
+**You can obtain mask by GroundingDINO or Track-Anything, or draw masks by yourself.**

 ### 3. Run our validation script